Route 422 at Palmyra sinkhole to reopen by week’s end

 PALMYRA, Pa.
-(WHTM) — PennDOT announced Monday a portion of Route 422 will be opened in South Londonderry Township after a sinkhole forced the road to close over the summer.
+(WHTM) — A section of Route 422 in South Londonderry Township that has been closed for months will reopen this week.

 “This has been a very long project for the people of Lebanon County,” PennDOT spokesperson Fritzi Schreffler said.